lynnaloo/javascript-for-kids/lessons/doing-things-in-a-loop.md

 ### While Loop

-If you want to keep something running until something changes, use a *while loop*
+If you want to keep something running until something changes, use a *while loop*.

 ```javascript
 var i = true;